uduma-sonia/Tap-House/README.md

-A full website for restaurant created with React, Firebase and Tailwind CSS.
+A full website for restaurant created with React, Firebase, Tailwind CSS  and GSAP.

 #Firebase for user authentication.

 #Firebase/firestore to store products and display on the browser.

-#Shopping cart for ordering meals with Firebase backend to receive orders.
+#Shopping cart to display items.

+#Firestore to recieve customers orders in the backend.